DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Conclusion

 \section{Conclusion}

 In this paper, we present the DSA-sequence IA segmentation dataset, DIAS, which provides pixel-level annotations along with two forms of weakly supervised annotations.
-We establish a benchmark for evaluating IA sequence segmentation on DIAS, comprising (1) the Vessel Sequence Segmentation Network, VSS-Net; (2) the Scribble Learning-based Segmentation Framework, SSCR; and (3) the Random Patch-based Self-Training Framework, RPST.
+We establish a benchmark for evaluating IA sequence segmentation on DIAS dataset, comprising (1) the vessel sequence segmentation network, adept at capturing the spatiotemporal representations in DSA angiography; (2) the weakly-supervised segmentation framework integrating scribble-supervision with consistency regularization; and (3) the random patch-based self-training framework, strategically designed to utilize unannotated DSA data to enhance segmentation performance.
 Leveraging the DIAS dataset, we have conducted comprehensive experiments to validate the effectiveness of our proposed methodologies, facilitating a deeper understanding of their performance characteristics and offering valuable insights for future research endeavors.
-Looking ahead, our research will persist, including the expansion of segmentation targets to venous and the segmentation of arteries from complete angiographic sequences.
-We emphasize that the DIAS dataset and benchmark have been made publicly available, enabling researchers to replicate our work and explore novel algorithms in this domain.
+Looking ahead, our research will continue, including the expansion of segmentation targets to veins and the segmentation of arteries from complete angiographic sequences.
+We would like to emphasize that the DIAS dataset and its associated benchmark will be made publicly available, enabling researchers to replicate our work and explore novel algorithms in this domain.

 \appendices